 The LIGO detection of gravitational waves on September 14, 2015 was a landmark event in the study of gravity.
 From the standpoint of strong gravity, it is noteworthy that after the best-fit general relativistic waveform was subtracted from the signal, less that 4% of the signal remained.
 This tells us that to the degree that we can tell from this signal, there cannot be large deviations from general relativity.
-The $\sim 100$ detections reported since have only strengthened these conclusions.

-There are other implications of gravitational wave data that aren't so obvious.
+There are other implications of these data that aren't so obvious.
 For example, in general relativity, signals from gravity propagate at the speed of light independent of the frequency of the signals.
 This would be one consequence of the graviton (the hypothetical particle that carries gravity; it isn't an explicit part of general relativity) having zero rest mass.
 Suppose, though, that the graviton has finite mass or, more generally, that different frequencies propagate at different speeds.
 Then the billion year propagation time from GW150914 to us would afford ample opportunity for the faster-moving frequencies to distance themselves from the slower-moving frequencies.
 This would change the waveform we see with LIGO, because this would change the amplitudes and arrival times at different frequencies.
-The lack of any observed distortion allows us to set a strong limit on the mass-energy of the graviton: it has to be less than $2 \times 10^{-22}$ eV.
+The lack of any observed distortion allows us to set a strong limit on the mass-energy of the graviton: it has to be less than 2×10^{-22} eV.
+Note, by the way, that there are stronger but more model-dependent limits that can be set on the mass from other arguments (e.g., bounds from galaxy clusters).